 Earlier this year, we launched our Vertical Spotlight Series in order to highlight key mobile user behavioral changes, due to consumers across the globe staying home and spending more time on their mobile devices.
 Over the summer we shone a spotlight on Telehealth, CPG, and Entertainment.
 If you’re interested in tuning into those virtual events you can find the recordings here.

-Our most recent vertical spotlights were hosted in partnership with the Advertising Club of New York, where we focused on Consumer Electronics and Travel.
+Our most recent vertical spotlights were hosted in partnership with the Advertising Club of New York, where we focused on Consumer Electronics, Travel, and Finance.
 In case you missed them — below is a summary of the insights shared and conversations had with brands including Verizon, Bose, Delta Airlines, and Avis Budget Group, Wells Fargo, Robinhood, and JPMorgan Chase.